ODINN-SciML/ODINN.jl/docs/src/inversions.md

 ### Functional inversion tutorial

 The [functional inversion tutorial](./functional_inversion.md) gives an example of how such an inversion can be run in practice with `ODINN.jl`.

+### Laws and Law inputs tutorials

+For more details on how to actually implement new laws and law inputs, and for a list of all the ones that are already available within `ODINN.jl`, you can check the [Laws tutorial](./laws.md) and the [Laws inputs tutorial](./input_laws.md) respectively.

 ## Logging